PhilipYip1988/python-tutorials/002_markdown/readme.md

 # Markdown

 A text file can only be used to store unformatted text.
 The markdown file is similar to the text file, however allows text to be formatted using very simple markdown syntax.
-The Markdown file can be editted in JupyterLab:
+The Markdown file can be editted in JupyterLab or VSCode or it can be uploaded on GitHub directly and uploaded (this document itself is a Markdown file hosted on GitHub):

 ![001_markdown_preview](./images/001_markdown_preview.PNG)

-And the Markdown Preview can be viewed in another pane:
+The Markdown Preview can be viewed in another pane:

 ![002_markdown_preview](./images/002_markdown_preview.PNG)